PostHog/posthog.com/contents/careers/marketer.md

 ---
 ## PostHog exists to increase the number of successful products in the world.

-While we have mainly engineers to date, we are now hiring across all areas of the business and we are looking to hire our first **marketer**.
+While we have mainly engineers to date, we are now hiring across all areas of the business and we are looking to hire our first **Marketeer**.

 We are focused on increasing user acquisition, retention and our community growth.
 Marketing is core to all of these things.